 Süleymaniye Mosque – Istanbul

-Of all Ottoman heritage in Istanbul, undoubtedly the most visible are imperial mosques.
-Among them, the Suleymaniye Mosque must be the best known historic landmark.
-It dominates the skyline with its monumental size and location on the 3rd hill of Istanbul.
-Together with the Blue Mosque and Topkapi Palace, it’s the most popular Ottoman era structure in the city.
+Of all the Ottoman heritage in Istanbul, the most striking are undoubtedly the imperial mosques.
+Among them, the Suleymaniye Mosque stands out as perhaps the most famous historic landmark.
+Rising on the city’s third hill, its monumental size dominates the skyline.
+Together with the Blue Mosque and Topkapi Palace, it ranks among the most iconic Ottoman era monuments in Istanbul.

 OTTOMAN IMPERIAL MOSQUES